JarbasHiveMind/HiveMind-community-docs/docs/protocol.md

 # Protocol

 In the fascinating world of the Hivemind, a network of interconnected intelligent agents, the ability to exchange information and commands seamlessly is made possible through the Hivemind Protocol.
-This blog post delves into the intricacies of the protocol, particularly focusing on the concept of nested Hiveminds.
+This document delves into the intricacies of the protocol, particularly focusing on the concept of nested Hiveminds.
 By understanding the inner workings of the protocol and the possibilities it unlocks, we gain insight into the potential of distributed AI systems.

 ## Terminology